Natural persons are regarded to be residents or non-residents for taxation purposes.

 A non-resident shall not fill in other tables for income abroad (tables from 8.1 to 8.8 of the income tax return).

 Expenses made by a non-resident shall be filled in to tables from 9.1 to 9.8 only if the taxpayer has a document certifying the expenses.

 Submission of an application for claiming the refund of overpaid amount of income tax is not necessary if a non-resident has submitted the tax return for resident natural persons.
 The Estonian Tax and Customs Board shall refund the amount of tax overpaid by a natural person to the bank account of the taxpayer or of his or her spouse indicated in the tax return.
-Overpaid amounts of tax shall be refunded not later than by 1 July (or 1 October in case of gain from transfer of property or business income exists) of the year following the taxable calendar year.
+Overpaid amounts of tax shall be refunded not later than by 1 October of the year following the taxable calendar year.